Rating: 0.00

 Chicken and Veggie Skewers with Smoky Grilled Corn

 If there's one holiday that requires a meal made on the grill, it's the 4th of July!
 Celebrate summer with scrumptious Chicken and Veggie Skewers with Smoky Grilled Corn.
-Member's Mark™ Black Peppercorn and Pink Himalayan Salt Grinders are a simple way to bring out the best grilled flavors of the season!
+Weber® Roasted Garlic & Herb Seasoning combines the rich flavors of garlic, spices, and sweet red peppers to bring out the best grilled flavors of the season!

 Servings 14